core-wg/senml-spec/draft-jennings-core-senml.md

 Unit:
 : Units for a measurement value.
 Optional.
 If the Record has not Unit, the Base Unit is used as the Unit.
+Having no Unit and no Base Unit is allowed.

 Value
 : Value of the entry.
 Optional if a Sum value is present, otherwise